EgemenErin/Fluid_Simulation/README.md

 # Interactive Fluid Simulation

 This project is an interactive fluid simulation implemented in Python.
 The simulation uses a grid-based approach inspired by Jos Stam’s "Stable Fluids" algorithm to model the motion of fluids in a two-dimensional space.
+I cannot get credit for this project hence i followed a youtube tutorial to make it.

 ## Features